Artistian02/se_project_aroundtheus/README.md

-# Project Name: Around The U.S.
+# Project 3: Around The U.S.

-# This is my third project of the Web Development program at Practicum.
-It was created using HTML and CSS, based on a Figma design template.
-This project has a responsive design and will scale to 3 different screen sizes, Desktop, Tablet, and Mobile.
+###Overview

-# Project Features
+-Introduction -Project features -Future of the project

-Semantic HTML5
+Introduction

-Flexbox
+This is the third project of the Web Development program at Practicum.
+It was created using HTML and CSS based on a Figma design.

-Grid
+#Project Features

-Positioning
+-Semantic HTML -Media queries -Responsive Web design -Interactive page -Grid Layout -Flat BEM -Figma design: url(../images/figma-design.jpg)

-Media Queries
+##Future of the project

-Responsive Design
+This is Stage 1 of a series of development activities for this project.

-GitHub Pages Link
+Link to GitHub Pages
 https://github.com/Artistian02/se_project_aroundtheus.git